Armagh to face Dubs in league opener

 Ulster SFC starts two weeks after league finals

-The GAA's decision to opt for the split-season model means the Ulster Football Championship will start two weeks after the league finals in both hurling and football take place.
+The GAA's decision to opt for the split-season model means the Ulster Football Championship will start two weeks after the league finals in both hurling and football.

 The opening day of Football League action on 29 January also includes the Division Three clash between Fermanagh and Antrim while ongoing work at Castlebar means that Mayo will host Donegal at Markievicz Park a day later.